iainrb/gendermix/README.md

 --------

-Gendermix may be run from within Perl code using the Gendermix.pm module, or from the command line using the check_xhet_gender.pl or gendermix.pl scripts.
-See documentation in the individual modules and scripts for details.
+Gendermix may be run from within Perl code using the Gendermix.pm module, or from the command line using the gendermix.pl script.
+See documentation in the Perl source files for details, or run gendermix.pl with the --help option.

 5. History